 - Make sure that your PSVR is on a flat surface, and click Start to begin calibration.

 - Right-click the Steam icon in the Start menu or on the Desktop, and click Run as Administrator.

 - Click Run Room Setup > Standing Only > Next > Calibrate Center > Next > and enter your height in inches or cm in the height field.
 Then, click Calibrate Floor > Next > Done.

 - If successful, you should see the SteamVR Home pop-up on your display in split view, ready for your PSVR headset.
 Simply make sure the window is highlighted and hit Windows key + Shift + Right arrow to move the window to the headset.

 That’s it!
 You should now be able to play any Steam VR games that offer keyboard and mouse support.
-You may not be able to move around or physically interact with the environment like with the HTC Vive or Oculus Rift, but it’ll save you the hassle of buying a second headset just for use with PC.
+You may not be able to move around or physically interact with the environment like with the HTC Vive or get the freedom of a standalone headset like the Oculus Quest 2, but it’ll save you the hassle of buying a second headset just for use with PC.